ketakopter/spq/README.md

 ## Requirements

-SPQ works with Python 3 (tested with Python 3.6).
-The only needed dependency is Numpy (tested with Numpy 1.19).
+SPQ works with Python 3 (tested with Python 3.7 and 3.12).
+The only needed dependency is Numpy.